hakoiko/ws-monitor-agent/README.md

 # Node.js System Monitor Agent
-Simply, it's a system performance monitoring process. `ws-monitor-agent` check your system performance snd send the stats to another server through websocket. this agent could be usefule when you need to monitor multiple servers.
+It's a system performance monitoring process. `ws-monitor-agent` check your system performance snd send stats to another server with websocket.
+This agent could be useful when you need to monitor multiple servers.

 # Boot up
 set server url and monitoring interval at `src/config.js`.